MohammedAlaaDev/Tailwind_Project/README.md

 # Tailwind_Project
-a very simple web using tailwind css, features: dark mode
+a very simple web using tailwind css, with dark mode